valentinp/valentinp.github.com/_posts/2019-08-20-liberty-and-chaos.md

 or give me life
 Whose river
 Has no tributaries
-But shear force of will
+But sheer force of will
 And serendipitous
 Serenity